statsig-io/docs/docs/experiments-plus/create-new.md

 <img width="1495" alt="Screen Shot 2022-11-23 at 10 21 21 AM" src="https://user-images.githubusercontent.com/101903926/203620564-028c7244-c77b-4f51-92e1-40f522a03902.png"/>

 If you want to use a targeting gate in your experiment, tap on **All Allocated Users** in the **Targeting** section to select a Feature Gate from the drop-down.
-A targeting gate will restrict the users elegible for the experiment to those who pass the list of conditions definied in the linked Feature Gate.
+A targeting gate will restrict the users eligible for the experiment to those who pass the list of conditions defined in the linked Feature Gate.
 This continues to apply after making a decision on an experiment in the Statsig UI.

 <img width="1504" alt="Screen Shot 2022-11-23 at 10 37 52 AM" src="https://user-images.githubusercontent.com/101903926/203623193-9137bd21-54c5-4cae-a462-831c7ad9833b.png"/>